+I was delighted when Korina and Juan asked me to cover their wedding in Halkidiki.
 Let me first paint a backdrop of calm sea, bright blue sky and glorious rays of sunshine.
-This is the beautiful setting of Chalkidiki, Greece that was the unobtrusive witness to a weekend destination wedding celebration.
+This is the beautiful setting of Halkidiki, Greece that was the unobtrusive witness to a weekend celebration.
 A true Mediterranean marriage of Spanish and Greek family tradition and culture, allow me to introduce Korina and Juan!

 The Mediterranean theme did not of course, end there, as there is nothing that fires up the taste of the med quite like the local cuisine.
 While the main showcase of culinary delights at the sit down dinner was Greek inspired, the welcome cocktails were accompanied by mouthwatering Spanish ham or ‘jamon serrano’.
 In Spain this is considered a delicacy and often seen at special occasions, is cut and served in front of the guests with typical Spanish flare.

 The fabulous reception held at Pohoda Beach Bar in Posidi Halkidiki.
 The Mediterranean coastline from the straits of Gibraltar to the Greek isles is also well known for the spirit and energy of its people, it’s warm weather an open invitation to party well into the night.
 Weddings in Greece generally start in the afternoon in order to avoid the gruelling heat of the midday sun and don’t finish until early morning, welcoming in a new day and a new beginning.
 True to form, Korina and Juan’s was no exception to the rule; the reception, a loud, energetic open-air party.
 A rustic beach side venue complete with thatched roofing, ample dance floor and tiki-styled bar with a tempting array of exotic cocktails, was the perfect reception venue.